Moberly, Missouri: History

 At Huntsville, county seat, since 1831, a plank road was built to Glasgow, 1854, and the 1855-82 Mt.
 Pleasant (Baptist) College was founded.
 County legal business has been conducted at Huntsville and Moberly since 1885.
 Moberly Junior College opened, 1927.

-On Sunday, November 16, 1919, four African-Americans were lynched in Moberly.
-Three were able to escape but one was shot to death.

-World War II Gen. Omar N. Bradley, first Chairman Joint Chiefs of Staff, was born in nearby Clark.
+World War II Gen. Omar N. Bradley, first Chairman Joint Chiefs of Staff and commander of the largest Army in United States history was born in nearby Clark, but grew up in Moberly and graduated from Moberly High School.
 Moberly's airport is named for him.
 Moberly is the home of novelist Elizabeth Seifert Gasparotti and birthplace of writer Jack Conroy.
 G.W.
 P. Hunt, first Governor of Arizona, was born in Huntsville.
 Hancock L. Jackson, interim Gov. of Mo., 1857; Lt.
 Gov., 1857–61, and the biochemist Victor C. Vaughn, were natives of Randolph County.

 The Missouri state Moberly Correctional Center was constructed two miles south of Moberly in 1963 as a minimum-security prison.
 As of 2014, it houses about 1800 minimum and medium security inmates.

 On Independence Day, 1995, a tornado ripped through downtown Moberly.
 There were no reported deaths, but there was a large amount of structural damage.
 Another tornado hit nearby Renick on March 12, 2006.
 Four people were killed and thirteen were injured in the F3-level tornado.
 Dozens of homes were destroyed.

 The World War II-era US Navy frigate USS Moberly (PF-63) was named for the town.
 The ship participated mostly in convoy escort, earning a battle star for her assistance in sinking a German submarine, U-853.

 The Burkholder-O'Keefe House, Moberly Commercial Historic District, and Moberly Junior High School are listed on the National Register of Historic Places.

 Government

 The city of Moberly was born of a railroad auction on September 27, 1866.
 The county incorporated the town in 1868 with a board of trustees.
 The same year that the Wabash Railroad, St. Louis & Pacific Railway shops were finished in Moberly, the city entered a charter into state record and incorporated.
 At the time, there was no such thing as a council-manager government, but the 1950s saw the government form come into vogue in Missouri.
 Now, the city of Moberly has a council-manager government.
 The council consists of five members elected for three-year terms and one city counselor who drafts ordinances and acts as legal counsel.
 Each year, the council elects one of its members as mayor and one as mayor pro tempore to serve for one year.
 To manage the city and oversee day-to-day operations, the council selects a city manager.
-In 2015, the government had these officers:
+In 2024, the government had these officers: